JasmineBamba/Group-Project-1-Group-2/README.md

 ### Team question division:

+- Caroline:
-- Caroline Impact of Deforestation on Fire Behavior:
+      Impact of Deforestation on Fire Behavior:
       Analyze fire spread patterns in deforested areas compared to natural forested areas.

-- Nikita Is there a correlation between frequency of wildfire and the CO2 emissions?
+       Is there a correlation between frequency of wildfire and the CO2 emissions?

+- Nikita:
        Calculate the no. of wildfires in each month
        Map the trend if any to understand if there are few months where the frequency of the wildfire is more Correlation

-- Jasmine Is there a correlation between the frequency of wildfires and the different cause classes?
+- Jasmine:
       Calculate the number of wildfires for each cause class.
+      Is there a correlation between the frequency of wildfires and the different cause classes?
       Map the trend, if any, to understand if certain cause classes are more prevalent in contributing to wildfires.

 ### Data Cleaning